getlantern/flashlight/README.md

 ## Vendoring

-When config-server builds in CI, it uses vendored dependencies.
+When `flashlight` builds in CI, it uses vendored dependencies.
 To avoid having to remember to run this manually, you can install a git pre-commit hook with `make install-githooks`.

 ## Process for making changes to [config](config)
 flashlight is configured with per-proxy configuration loaded from the config-server, and global configuration loaded from S3 at runtime.